Travel Blog – Blog About Traveling | The Broad Life

 So How to Get There?

-Because of the long distance between the Yehliu and the heart of city, as the park located in the Wanli Town, the northern pole of Taiwan, there are several ways to get there:
+Because of the long distance between the Yehliu and the heart of the city, as the park is located in the Wanli Town, the northern pole of Taiwan, there are several ways to get there:

 The Areas of Yehliu Geopark